Gilbert1717/vending-machine/README.md

 - ~~Price can't take values less than 10 cents~~
 - ~~Change gives segmentation fault if change not possible~~
 - ~~Load repeat ID validation ~~
+- Not ignoring leading and trailing whitespaces
+- Coins file can be in different order

 ## Progress: